nutchanonj/TOCFL_14425_vocab_list/README.md

 The translation is done mainly using Python code and the CC-CEDICT database.
 However, there are some important difficulties that I want to list here:

-1. Around 380 words are not in the CC-CEDICT database, so I need to do the translation manually by looking at other dictionary websites (mostly from the dictionary of Taiwan's Ministry of Education, but some are also from Zdic, Baidu, etc.) You can see the word list that I have to do manual translation in out_loss_trans.csv.
+1. Around 380 words are not in the CC-CEDICT database, so I need to do the translation manually by looking at other dictionary websites (mostly from the dictionary of Taiwan's Ministry of Education, but some are also from Zdic, Baidu, etc).
+You can see the word list that I have to do manual translation in out_loss_trans.csv.
 I have tried my best to do those translations.
-2. Some words have different readings between Mainland and Taiwanese versions.
+2. Some words have different readings between the Mainland and Taiwanese versions.
 Some Mainland Mandarin words have one-to-one reading correspondence with Taiwanese Mandarin words.
-Some have two-to-one reading correspondence.
+Some have two-to-one reading correspondences.
 I have tried my best to translate those words accordingly, and I'm not a linguistic person, so please expect some errors.
 3. You can see how the translation is done in detail in the dev.py file.
 I will do the documentation later if there are interesting people who come and ask how I got this translation.

 Please feel free to use it.
 Hope you enjoy language learning.
 If there are errors, feel free to contact me as well.